-Budgeting for college students is a unique process, as you’ll have very different expenses than someone who isn’t in school.
+Budgeting for college students is a unique process, as you’ll have very different expenses than someone who isn’t in school, and often a different experience from some of your peers.
 If you’re not sure where to start, follow this guide to come up with a college budget plan.

-The word “budget” may sound overwhelming and technical, but it’s actually pretty simple: a budget is simply a breakdown of all the income you have coming in and all of your regular expenses over a set time period.
+The idea of a “budget” may be overwhelming and technical sounding, but it’s actually pretty simple: a budget is simply a breakdown of all the income you have coming in and all of your regular expenses over a set time period.

 Having a budget in place means you’ll know exactly how much of your income you spend each month, and whether or not you’re spending outside your means.
 Once you have a good snapshot of your finances, you can come up with a spending plan that works for you.

-When coming up with a college budget, follow these four simple steps to develop a comprehensive view of your finances.
-You can download Purefy’s college budget template below to help you through the process.
+When coming up with a college budget plan, follow these five simple steps to develop a comprehensive view of your finances.
+You can use Purefy’s college budget template to help you through the process.

 1. Talk to your family

-If you’re in school, a college student budget is essential for managing your money (and limiting how much you take out in student loans).
-If you’re going to college or are already in school, you should start the budgeting process by having conversations with your parents or guardians about:
+Once you’re in school, a college student budget is essential for managing your money (and limiting how much you take out in student loans).
+If you’re going to college or are already in school, you should start the budgeting process by having conversations with your parents, guardians, or partner about:

 - How much money (if any) is saved for college: Your family may have set aside some money to pay for some or all of your education.
-However, not everyone can afford to do so, and it’s important to understand your family’s situation.
+However, not everyone can afford to do so, and it’s important to talk about and understand your family’s situation.

 - If your parent or guardian will help you with college costs: Even if your parents can’t afford to pay for your tuition or room and board, they may be willing to help in other ways.
-For example, you could live at home and commute to college, they may be able to cover the cost of textbooks, or they may be willing to take out student loans in their own names.
+For example, you could live at home and commute to college, they may be able to cover the cost of textbooks, or they may have the ability to offer you a small monthly stipend.